GeekyAnts/vue-native-website/src/docs/slots.md

 Sometimes you’ll want to provide a component with a reusable slot that can access data from the child component.
 For example, when building a simple `<todo-list>` component, in some parts of the app, you may want the individual todo items to render something different than just what was defined in the `<todo-list>`.
 This is where scoped slots come in.

-To understand this better let's take a simple example, consider two components named `parent` and `child`, conveiently named to explain this better.
+To understand this better let's take a simple example, consider two components named `parent` and `child`, conveniently named to explain this better.

 Both these components look like this: